zediek/generate-app-in-mvc-archetecture-in-flask/README.md

-# Welcome to NewFlask: Generate App in MVC Archetecture in Flask
+# Welcome to NewFlask: Generate App in MVC Architecture in Flask

 **Description**
 Generate web app in MVC Architecture in Flask.